What areas of licensure are available through NC State’s NC TEACH program?

 Do NC TEACHers qualify for Financial Aid since they will have Non-degree Studies status (and NDS students do not qualify)?

-Yes, NC TEACHers accepted in the program qualify: NC TEACHers will be enrolled as an Non-degree Studies students.
+Yes, NC TEACHers accepted in the program qualify: NC TEACHers will be enrolled as Non-degree Studies students.
 However, NC TEACHers are eligible for Direct Loan assistance and Distance Education need-based scholarships because they are pursuing Teacher Licensure which is an exception.
 Upon acceptance into the program, NC TEACHers receive a Plan of Study (a Plan of Work) that can be shared with the Financial Aid office.
 It includes your required coursework necessary for Teacher Licensure.
 Please contact the Financial Aid office and visit their website for more information.
-The NC TEACH staff is not equipt to answer questions about financial aid and will recommend that you consult with an FA advisor.
+The NC TEACH staff is not equipped to answer questions about financial aid and will recommend that you consult with an FA advisor.